 7 MATERIALS AND MANUFACTURE

-7.1 A Single-component sealants shall be a homogeneous mixture of a consistency suitable for immediate application by hand or pressure caulking gun or by hand tool and shall be applied in accordance with the written recommendations of the sealant manufacturer.
+7.1 A single-component sealants shall be a homogeneous mixture of a consistency suitable for immediate application by hand or pressure caulking gun or by hand tool and shall be applied in accordance with the written recommendations of the sealant manufacturer.
 The sealant when completely cured shall form an elastomeric rubber capable of bonding and maintaining a seal.

 7.2 Multicomponent sealants have two or more components.
 The resulting mixture shall be uniform and of a consistency suitable for immediate application by hand or pressure caulking gun, or by hand tool.
 Multicomponent sealant shall be mixed and applied in accordance with the written recommendations of the sealant manufacturer.
 The sealant when completely cured shall form an elastomeric rubber capable of bonding and maintaining a seal.